programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 When you first open the R console, it will open in a window that looks like this:

-{% include figure.html src="../images/Intro-to-R-1.png" caption="R Console" %}
+{% include figure.html src="../images/Intro-to-R-1.png" caption="The R console on a Mac." %}

 #Using the R Console